pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 To investigate whether additional training could further improve representation-based VideoQA performance, the Interaction Fusion classifier was trained for **100 epochs** using the complete NExT-QA training split.
 The canonical experiment used throughout this project employed **20 training epochs**, which achieved the highest validation accuracy of **45.30%**.

-Figure 1 compares the final training loss obtained by the 20-epoch and 100-epoch experiments.
+Figure 1 compares the canonical 20-epoch experiment with the extended 100-epoch training run.
 Although continued optimization reduced the training loss from **0.2558** to **0.0724**, the corresponding validation accuracy decreased from **45.30%** to **43.15%**.
 This behavior indicates that the model continued fitting the training data while losing generalization performance on unseen validation samples.

 <p align="center">
   <img src="images/interaction_fusion_training_loss_comparison.png"